Luxa - Photoshop Tutorials and Resources

-Photoshop Business Card Tutorial
+Photoshop Tutorial - Making a Grungy Business Card

 There are many different ways to attack a business card design.
 Clean & corporate is always nice.
 But why not get a little wild?
 This tutorial will walk you through setting up a vertical grungy business card template, front to back and ready to print.